King Edward VII's Hospital: 21st century

-Royal hoax call and death of Jacintha Saldanha

 In December 2012, the hospital received international media attention when Catherine, Duchess of Cambridge was admitted, suffering from hyperemesis gravidarum.
 While the Duchess was staying at the hospital, two DJs from the Australian radio station 2Day FM made a hoax telephone call to the hospital, pretending to be Queen Elizabeth II and Prince Charles.
 Two days later, nurse Jacintha Saldanha, who had worked just over four years at the hospital and had passed on the hoax call to the other nurse in the Catherine, Duchess of Cambridge's private ward, was found dead.
 The incident has highlighted the sensitivity of reporting news of suicide and the vulnerability of healthcare workers while investigations are carried out following serious events.

 Death of Sir Michael Harris Caine

-On February 7, 1999, the businessman and Booker Prize founder Sir Michael Caine fell into a coma after staff were unable to clear a blocked breathing tube.
+On 7 February 1999 the businessman and Booker Prize founder Sir Michael Caine fell into a coma after staff were unable to clear a blocked breathing tube.
 He died five weeks later.
 A leading intensive care specialist concluded that the possibility of death would have been "minimal" had staff at the hospital received proper training.

 Sir Michael's widow, Baroness Emma Nicholson, claims that nurses refused to call consultants and doctors despite her husband's distress.
 The Baroness also claimed that a subsequent operation on her husband took place at an NHS hospital because the King Edward VII "could not cope."
 In September 1999 the Guardian reported that Baroness Nicholson was due to pursue legal action against the hospital alleging negligence.
 In light of her husband's death, Baroness Nicholson said:I find it repugnant that NHS beds should be used as a final resource by the private hospitals who set themselves up as being able to cope and yet demonstrably cannot.
 I don't see why the NHS resource should be leached away in this way.

 Notable patients

-The hospital has been used by various members of the British royal family, including Queen Elizabeth II, Queen Elizabeth The Queen Mother, Princess Margaret, Countess of Snowdon, Prince Philip, Duke of Edinburgh, Catherine, Duchess of Cambridge, and Charles III.
+The hospital has been used by various members of the British royal family, including Queen Elizabeth II, Queen Elizabeth The Queen Mother, Princess Margaret, Countess of Snowdon, Prince Philip, Duke of Edinburgh, Catherine, Duchess of Cambridge, King Charles III, Queen Camilla and Sarah, Duchess of York.
 In February 2002, Princess Margaret died at the age of 71 at the hospital, after suffering a stroke.

 Hugh Ray Easton, designer of stained glass windows, who was commissioned to design the Rolls-Royce Battle of Britain Memorial Window, died at the hospital in 1965.
 Neville Gass died in the hospital in the same year.
 Kenneth Diplock, Baron Diplock died there in 1985, and Enoch Powell in 1998.

 In December 2013 it was announced that the hospital had received a donation of £30 million from the businessman, Michael Uren.
 In October 2014 Zambian president Michael Sata died at the age of 77 at the hospital, after receiving treatment for an undisclosed illness.